MRiabov/RepairsComponents-v0/# Plan of work for two days:.md

 18. (minor) Twisting movement is not prevented/penalized when already inserted on max depth.
 19. (maybe; major?) instead of `set_pos`, why wouldn't I make IK to this position first?
 For 10-15, at least we'll get closer.
 - That would require making extra `scene.step()` calls.
+20. (significant optim) Genesis is much more optimal when stepped through in large batches e.g. 5-10k.
+During training, set up a batch of 5-10k and step them at once, then split by smaller ML batches and make updates on them in those smaller batches.
+21. Fasteners are

+## other tests:
+1. Assert that after perturb fasteners are oriented(!) as they are expected.

 and yet I need to fix the perturb instead of electronics and fasteners...